How Many Countries Beginning With W

 Geographical Influences

 Geography also plays a significant role in country names, with many nations being named after prominent geographical features such as rivers, mountains, or regions.
-For example, the name "Egypt" is derived from the ancient Greek word Aegyptus, which referred to the land around the Nile River.
+Worth adding: for example, the name "Egypt" is derived from the ancient Greek word Aegyptus, which referred to the land around the Nile River.
 Similarly, the name "Switzerland" is derived from the canton of Schwyz, one of the original cantons of the Swiss Confederation.

 Cultural and Political Factors